History of the Toronto Maple Leafs: Resurgence (1990–2004)

 Ballard died in 1990.
 A year later, supermarket tycoon Steve Stavro, a longtime friend of Ballard's, bought the team from Ballard's estate in partnership with the Ontario Teachers' Pension Plan.
 Unlike Ballard, Stavro hated the limelight and rarely interfered in the Leafs' hockey operations.

 After 1991–92, ex-Calgary Flames GM Cliff Fletcher took over the team.
 He made a series of trades and free agent acquisitions which turned the Leafs from an also-ran to a contender almost overnight.
 Unlike the league's other Canadian teams, the Leafs were not seriously impacted by the escalation of player salaries in the early 1990s.
 In fact, they actually thrived, as they were based in the league's fourth largest market.

 The new stars paid almost immediate dividends in 1992–93.
 Doug Gilmour, who had come over from the Flames the previous season, scored 32 goals and 95 assists to lead the team in scoring.
 Dave Andreychuk had come to the Leafs from the Buffalo Sabres and would score 25 goals in his first 31 games as a Leaf as well as being the league's leading power-play goal scorer.
 Netminder Felix Potvin was also solid with an NHL-best 2.50 goals-against average.
 Toronto finished with a franchise-record 99 points, good enough for third place in the Norris Division and the eighth-best record in the league.
 The Leafs dispatched the Detroit Red Wings in the first round with an overtime winner from Nikolai Borschevsky in game seven, then won the Norris Division final by defeating the St. Louis Blues, also in seven games.

-With Montreal facing the New York Islanders in the Wales Conference final, Canadians and hockey purists began dreaming of a Montreal-Toronto Cup final, as the Leafs faced the Los Angeles Kings, led by their captain Wayne Gretzky, in the Campbell Conference final.
+With Montreal facing the New York Islanders in the Wales Conference final, Canadians and hockey purists began dreaming of a Montreal–Toronto Cup Finals, as the Leafs faced the Los Angeles Kings, led by their captain Wayne Gretzky, in the Campbell Conference final.
 The Leafs were up 3–2 in the series, but lost game six.
 Gretzky's hat-trick in game seven would finish the Leafs' run, and it would be the Kings who would move on to the Finals against the Canadiens.